 “No. I was stationed in West Germany during peace time before Vietnam, but I’ve been a hunter all my life.”
-McDonald said.
+MacDonald said.
 “And the animals I’ve hunted and killed were a lot smarter than these two.”

 Apparently, the sheriff and his deputies had gone on to the airfield.

-Billy had called his brother at the airfield and was told that the plane would not be repaired for anther half hour or so.
-Not wanting to wait at the airfield, Hank had the bold idea to stop off at the bar they passed for a drink and some food.
+Billy Huston had called his brother at the airfield and was told that the plane would not be repaired for anther half hour or so.
+Not wanting to wait at the airfield, Dawkins had the bold idea to stop off at the bar they passed for a drink and some food.
 He was feeling bold as he was certain he was safe as long as he had the women hostages.

 To feel even safer, he took a table with his back to the wall.

-Billy Huston, sitting across from Hank, also didn’t see McDonald.
+Billy Huston, sitting across from Hank, also didn’t see MacDonald.
 With his right hand on the gun tucked in his waistband, the right-handed bank robber was having difficulty using a fork with his left hand.

 She saw the gun in her husband’s hand and nodded.

-© Paul Davis 2020.
+© 2020 Paul Davis